Bell Inequality Violation and Relativity of Pre- and Postselection: Bell Inequalities with Postselection

-In the classical simulation we made use of the fact that Vicky has full information about the eight subensembles.
-In particular, for each coin pair, it is known which coins were flipped by Alice and Bob.
+The structure common to the quantum and classical cases is that Vicky performs a postselection on pairs of systems in a mixture of the end products of one of two possible binary measurements.
+In the classical simulation the postselection protocol makes use of the fact that Vicky has full information about the eight subensembles in \eqref{coindist}.
+For each coin pair, Vicky knows which coins were flipped and what the outcomes of these flips were.
 This information is not required in the quantum case.
 There Vicky only uses the outcome of the Bell measurement to construct the subensembles.

-If, in the classical case, we restrict what Vicky can know about Alice and Bob's coin flips, suddenly the possibility of violating the Bell inequalities disappears.
-Indeed, with no information about which coins have been flipped, Vicky will at most be able to postselect so as to fix arbitrarily the value of any \emph{single} $E_{i,j}$.
-But for any such subensemble,